What is the Chicago Mercantile Exchange (CME)?

 The CME is known for its advanced trading technology and global reach, with customers located in over 90 countries around the world.
 The exchange operates a number of trading platforms, including the CME Globex electronic trading platform, which allows traders to access markets around the clock.

-Popular Examples of Chicago Mercantile Exchange (CME)
+History of the Chicago Mercantile Exchange (CME)

 CME E-mini S&P 500 Futures: The E-mini S&P 500 Futures contract is a popular futures contract based on the Standard & Poor's 500 stock index.
 It allows traders to speculate on the performance of the U.S. stock market and to manage their exposure to stock market fluctuations.